autoplot/python/publish.md

 I think I successfully did the pypi release (https://pypi.org/project/autoplot/), but it's not updating my machine when I do a
 "pip install autoplot".
 I keep getting the old version.
 Same thing is happening on Windows.

+## 2023-07-11
+I always forget that every new routine added to autoplot.py must be copied to 'the above' name space in __init__.py.